-If you’re working 30 hours a week, maybe you’d prefer to work even less.
-We have a lot of strategies around helping someone work part time long term without worrying about their student loan debt.
+If you’re working 30 hours a week, maybe you’d prefer to work even less but your high monthly payment is stopping you.
+We have a lot of strategies around helping someone work part-time without worrying about their federal student loan debt.

-We also like comparing forgiveness to refinancing to see if you’re making the right decision sticking with an employer for presumably lower pay.
+We also like comparing loan forgiveness options to refinancing to see if you’re making the right decision sticking with an employer for presumably lower pay.

 Reach out if you think you want professional help.